-Renzo Tonin & Associates was engaged to prepare a noise and vibration impact assessment as part of an Environmental Impact Statement for the Winchester South Project (the Project).
+Renzo Tonin & Associates was engaged to prepare an updated noise and vibration impact assessment as part of the Additional Information for the Winchester South Project (the Project).

 This report assesses the potential noise and vibration levels from the Project against relevant noise and vibration objectives.